-Social Policy Research Associates (SPR) evaluated the first five grant cycles of the Workforce Accelerator Fund (Accelerator) to learn about how the Accelerator initiative worked operationally on the ground as well as the way the initiative helped the workforce system build capacity to innovate.
-SPRA's findings include the following:
+SPRA evaluated the first five grant cycles of the Accelerator to learn about how the Accelerator initiative worked operationally on the ground as well as the way the initiative helped the workforce system build capacity to innovate.
+The evaluators found some promising results, but recommended further, more systematic research on Accelerator's abilities to impact employment and wages for participants.